 iii.
-Controlling Shareholders (LR 9.2.2)
+Controlling Shareholders (LR 9.2.2AB)

-Where a listed company has a controlling shareholder, it must have in place at all times: (i) a written and legally binding agreement which is intended to ensure that the controlling shareholder complies with the independence provisions set out in LR 6.1.4DR; and (ii) a constitution that allows the election of independent directors to be conducted in accordance with certain election procedures introduced in May 2014.
+Where a listed company has a controlling shareholder, it must have in place at all times: (1) a written and legally binding agreement which is intended to ensure that the controlling shareholder complies with the independence provisions set out in LR 6.5.4R; and (2) a constitution that allows the election of independent directors to be conducted in accordance with certain election procedures set out in LR 9.2.2ER and LR 9.2.2FR.